 No two cases are exactly alike.
 There are multiple variables that come into play when determining the value of a case, other than just the type of injury, so permanent partial disability awards for the same injury can vary widely.
 It is also important to note that permanent partial disability calculations are based on your average weekly wage, so employees with higher average wages will receive more than employees with lower average wages, even if all other factors are the same.

-Why can’t you tell me what my settlement will be at the beginning
+- Why can’t you tell me what my settlement will be at the beginning of my case?

 It’s impossible to know from the outset what kind of treatment you will undergo and how well you will recover from your injury.
 Because the value of permanent partial disability is heavily dependent on these factors, permanent partial disability values can’t accurately be estimated until near or at the end of your course of treatment.

 - If I file a claim, will I be fired?

 No. Retaliation for exercising your work comp rights is prohibited by the statute.

 - How are attorney fees paid in work comp cases?

 We are paid 20% of any disputed benefits we recover for you.
 You pay nothing up front and in the unlikely event we don’t recover anything for you, you don’t owe any fees.

 A workers’ compensation claim is often a complex process, and the most seemingly straightforward cases often become complicated and frustrating for the employee.
 If you’ve been injured in a workplace accident, you no doubt have questions.

 Contact Woodruff Johnson and Evans at (866) 891-9211 to discuss any questions you have and see how we can assist you with your workers’ compensation claim.